 Eventually, after a 10 month wait CAMH’s diagnosed him with ‘delusional’ depression.

-This is an extremely rare condition, unknown in hormonal teenagers, the delusions appear based on George’s hypochondria, and, usefully, justified treatment with anti psychotic medication.
+An extremely rare condition, unknown in hormonal teenagers, the delusions appear based on George’s hypochondria, and, usefully justified treatment with anti psychotic medication.

 Within seven weeks George was dead.

-Neither the Coroner, nor the Serious Case Review, considered the accuracy of the diagnosis, the role olanzapine and Prozac , and their combination, and George’s enforced hospitalisation, played in his death, even after reading George’s suicide note.
+Neither the Coroner, nor his Serious Case Review considered the accuracy of the diagnosis, the role olanzapine and Prozac or their combination nor George’s enforced hospitalisation, played in his death even after reading George’s suicide note.